 Czech Republic.
 We own and operate 10 coal-fired power plants in the Czech Republic with installed capacity of 6,052 MW as of December 31, 2012.
-Our coal-fired power plants are situated in various locations throughout the Czech Republic, the largest concentration being in the brown coal mining region in the north-west.
+Our coal-fired power plants are situated in various locations throughout the Czech Republic, the largest concentration being in the brown coal mining region in the northwest.
 In the year ended December 31, 2012, our coal-fired power plants in the Czech Republic generated 31,502 GWh of electricity, representing 47.5% of our total electricity generated in Central Europe and 45.8% of our total electricity generated.
-Our coal-fired power plants in the Czech Republic accounted for 53.6% of our total installed capacity in Central Europe and 44.8% of our total installed capacity as of December 31, 2012.
+Our coal-fired power plants in the Czech Republic accounted for 53.6% of our total installed capacity in Central Europe and 44.8% of our total installed capacity as of December 31, 2012 (Excluding 1,005.5 MW of installed capacity of our coal-, gas- and biomass-fired heat plants in the Czech Republic).